TalariaSoftware/talariasoftware.github.io/consulting.md

 Before the pandemic,
-I was the senior product manager at Voom, an on-demand helicopter startup from Airbus.
+I was the senior product manager at Voom, the on-demand helicopter startup from Airbus.
-Now
-I'm spending
+Now I'm spending
-more and more time
+more time
 with independent founders.

 If you've ever dreamed